 that time, producers and engineers gradually began getting a handle on how

 best to mix stereo so that it sounded acceptable on both stereo and mono

 phonographs (and on stereo FM and mono AM radio stations).
 Circa 1968, stereo

 singles began appearing with greater regularity, and by the early 1970s,

 stereo 45RPM singles became standardized and dual-inventory mono/stereo LPs

-disappeared, replaced by stereo LPs.
+were phased out, replaced by stereo LPs.